getwilds/ww-saturation/README.md

 The workflow:

 - Processes multiple samples simultaneously using WDL's scatter-gather mechanism
-- Validates input arrays (checks that all arrays have the same length)
 - Returns arrays of output files
 - Can significantly reduce total execution time when processing multiple samples